khalid-engineer/MERN-DEMO/README.md

 # MERN-DEMO
-This is my first Git respository
+This is my first Git respository.
+Author - Khalid